Onagraceae . . . . . Willowherbs

 Epilobium parviflorum . . . .
 Hoary Willowherb

-Note that there are several other spp. including:
+Note that there are a few other spp. and many hybrids

 Fuchsia . . . .
 Fuchsia